wenjianhn/wenjianhn.github.io/container-network-stalls.md

 processing.
 Let me give it a try.

 I was under the impression that a ksoftirqd was only utilized when the machine was under heavy soft interrupt load.
+(edit: since Linux v4.9(commit 4cd13c21b207 ("softirq: Let ksoftirqd do its job")), pending softirqs are supposed to be handled by ksoftirqd if it's in state TASK_RUNNING.)
-But during the test, the network traffic was small.
+But during the test, the
+network traffic was small.
 And the number of packets that the softirq context handled was way below the `net.core.netdev_budget` which was 300.
 After digging deeper into the code, I found out the reason.